baltazarv/lgbtbarny-cronjobs/README.md

 2) Find associated users from `members` table.

-3) Create a SendinBlue contact field object with the following fields from Airtable (SendinBlue attributes in parenthesis):
+3) Create a SendinBlue contact field object with the following fields from Airtable (SendinBlue attributes in parenthesis) - only for verified emails:

    - first name (`FIRSTNAME`)
    - last name (`LASTNAME`)